cseanburns/systems-librarianship/src/2d-documenting-git-github-markdown.md

 ##### Additional Tips

-- **Whitespace and Line Breaks**: In Markdown, line breaks and spacing can be crucial.
-  Paragraphs are automatically created when text is separated by an empty line.
+- **Whitespace and Line Breaks**: In Markdown, paragraphs are automatically created when text is separated by an empty line.
-  To create a new line without starting a new paragraph, end a line with two or more spaces before hitting Enter.
+  To create a new line without starting a new paragraph, end a line with two or more spaces.
 - **Escaping Markdown**: To display a Markdown character, precede it with a backslash (`\`).
 For example, `\*not italic\*`.

 ### Preview and Save